-The museum operates in accordance with a recognised code of museum ethics.
+STANDARD A1.4 The museum operates in accordance with a recognised code of museum ethics.

-The governing body formally adopts for the museum either the Museums Australia or the ICOM code of museum ethics.
+BENCHMARK A1.4.1 The governing body formally adopts for the museum either the Museums Australia or the ICOM code of museum ethics.

-BENCHMARK A1.4.2 The code of ethics is referred to and followed by the governing body and by all museum workers.

-See Glossary for a definition of workers.
+BOOKS AND ONLINE PUBLICATIONS ICOM, ICOM Code of Ethics for Museums (2013) MA, Museum Methods (2002), section 1.5 MA, Code of Ethics for Art, History and Science Museums (1999) BENCHMARK A1.4.2 The code of ethics is referred to and followed by the governing body and by all museum workers.
+TIPS See Glossary for a definition of workers .
 BENCHMARK A1.4.3 The governing body and all workers have easy access to the code of ethics, which is also included in workers' induction and training materials.
 STANDARD A1.5 The museum abides by international, national and state/territory protocols relating to museum practice, moveable heritage, and heritage places and fabric.
 BENCHMARK A1.5.1 All museum policies, procedures and programs are developed and carried out with reference to relevant, current protocols.

-There are protocols relating to:

-- museum practice

-- moveable heritage

-- heritage places and fabric

-- Indigenous arts and cultures

-- the return of cultural objects.

-Australia Council for the Arts, Music (2007)

-Australia Council for the Arts, Performing Arts (2007)

-Australia Council for the Arts, Visual Arts (2007)

-Australia Council for the Arts, Writing (2007)

-Robertson, Oral History Handbook (2006)

-NAVA, The Code of Practice for the Professional Australian Visual Arts, Craft & Design Sector (2009)

-MA, Museum Methods (2002), section 8

-Mellor & Janke, Valuing Art, Respecting Culture (2001)

-ATSILIRN, ATSILIRN Protocols

-Australian Government, Attorney-General's Department, Ministry of the Arts, Movable Cultural Heritage

-ICOM, Fighting the Illicit Traffic of Cultural Property

-Workers are given appropriate information to assist them in understanding, and working with regard for, protocols relevant to Indigenous arts and cultures, and other relevant protocols.

-The museum complies with Australian federal, state/territory and local laws, by-laws and regulations.

-The museum's policies and procedures show an awareness of the laws and regulations that apply to its collection, site, management and programs.

-Laws and regulations vary from state to state, while different by-laws may apply in different local government jurisdictions.
-In the museum context, areas of activity that have legal implications include:

-- advertising and publishing (in addition to copyright, legal issues could include moral rights, or defamation)

-- building works

-- classification of content of exhibitions and other programs

-- financial management

-- handling/working with dangerous goods, hazardous materials, or firearms

-- insurance

-- managing heritage buildings and fabric

-- managing staff

-- managing volunteers

-- market research

-- occupational health and safety (OH&S)

-- operation of steam boilers and pressure vessels

-- operation of vehicles, including forklifts

-- protection of built and moveable cultural heritage

-- records management

-- sales and/or service of food and/or liquor

-- urban planning

-- working with children.
+TIPS There are protocols relating to: museum practice moveable heritage heritage places and fabric Indigenous arts and cultures the return of cultural objects.
+BOOKS AND ONLINE PUBLICATIONS Australia Council for the Arts, Music (2007) Australia Council for the Arts, Performing Arts (2007) Australia Council for the Arts, Visual Arts (2007) Australia Council for the Arts, Writing (2007) ICOM, ICOM Code of Ethics for Museums (2013) Robertson, Oral History Handbook (2006) AICCM, Code of Ethics and Code of Practice (2005) MA, Continuous Cultures, Ongoing Responsibilities (2005) NAVA, The Code of Practice for the Professional Australian Visual Arts, Craft & Design Sector (2009)

+MA, Museum Methods (2002), section 8 Mellor & Janke, Valuing Art, Respecting Culture (2001) Australia ICOMOS, Burra Charter (2013) MA, Code of Ethics for Art, History and Science Museums (1999) WEB PAGES ATSILIRN, ATSILIRN Protocols Australian Government, Attorney-General's Department, Ministry of the Arts, Movable Cultural Heritage ICOM, Fighting the Illicit Traffic of Cultural Property BENCHMARK A1.5.2 Workers are given appropriate information to assist them in understanding, and working with regard for, protocols relevant to Indigenous arts and cultures, and other relevant protocols.
+STANDARD A1.6 The museum complies with Australian federal, state/territory and local laws, by-laws and regulations.
+BENCHMARK A1.6.1 The museum's policies and procedures show an awareness of the laws and regulations that apply to its collection, site, management and programs.
+TIPS Laws and regulations vary from state to state, while different by-laws may apply in different local government jurisdictions.
+In the museum context, areas of activity that have legal implications include: advertising and publishing (in addition to copyright, legal issues could include moral rights, or defamation) building works classification of content of exhibitions and other programs financial management handling/working with dangerous goods, hazardous materials, or firearms insurance managing heritage buildings and fabric managing volunteers market research operation of steam boilers and pressure vessels operation of built and moveable cultural heritage records management sales and/or service of food and/or liquor urban planning workplace health and safety (WHS).